raok/image-resizer/README.md

 This should open the command line tool for the container.

 To make sure the app's files have been copied correctly, `ls -la`.
 There should be all the files belonging to the app.

+ _Note:_ You will need to change the `configs.json` to send http request or sqs queue messages.

 To run the app make sure you have an image in the docker container to resize and then type `node index.js --source=file:///home/grumpy.jpg --dest=file:///home/resized/`